 GRI has a number of existing standards that can help companies understand and disclose their impacts on health and well-being on a broad set of stakeholders.
 The Culture of Health for Business Framework (COH4B) can help companies identify a set of business practices that impact health and well-being and start disclosing more or improve disclosure by using the GRI Standards with COH4B.

-“Currently there's no existing tool linked to the GRI Standards that helps companies to take such a broad and forward-thinking view to understand their impacts on health and well-being,” according to Baptista.
-She points out that it is similar to the Task Force on Climate-Related Disclosures (TCFD) in helping companies think about their impacts on climate or the UN Sustainable Development Goals (SDGs) in thinking about big development problems.
-“There are other health initiatives and frameworks out there, but this is a pioneering, holistic framework on the role of business in impacting the health and well-being of its stakeholders, linked to a curated set of business practices.”.
+“Currently there's no existing tool linked to the GRI Standards that helps companies to take such a broad and forward-thinking view to understand their impacts on health and well-being,” Baptista said.
+She points out that it is similar to the Task Force on Climate-Related Financial Disclosures (TCFD) in helping companies understand their impacts on climate or the U.N.
+Sustainable Development Goals (SDGs) in thinking about big development problems.
+“There are other health initiatives and frameworks out there, but this is a pioneering, holistic framework on the role of business in impacting the health and well-being of its stakeholders, linked to a curated set of business practices,” she said.

 The 16 evidence-based business practices cut across a wide range of environmental, social, and governance (ESG) issues, to help businesses build and promote employee health and manage impacts on population health through their operations, advocacy, marketing, and philanthropy.

-The Virtual GRI Reporters’ Summit North America on June 16 will feature a session on the Culture of Health For Business Framework, and also in June GRI will release additional resources to support use of the Framework, followed by a global public webinar in August.
-Baptista encouraged companies to contact her if they want to learn more at email@example.com.
+The Virtual GRI Reporters’ Summit North America on June 16 will feature a session on the Culture of Health For Business Framework.
+Also in June, GRI will release additional resources to support use of the framework, followed by a global public webinar in August.
+Baptista encouraged companies to contact her if they want to learn more at firstname.lastname@example.org.

 She adds: “The framework encourages companies to pose the question: do they truly believe that human capital is an asset and one that they should build up?
 And what role do they have to play in impacting health of communities?
 Do their actions match their words?
 How can they build resilience and develop a future fit strategy to prepare for all kinds of scenarios?
 We will see how things pan out, but I'm hopeful that this framework will start to change and broaden the conversation around health and well-being.”